Join us for the tourism industry event of the year—because tourism matters.

 Please be advised that the Ontario Tourism Summit does not offer refunds or cancellations for registration.
 Substitutions are permitted, however only for full conference registrations and/or gala ticket purchases.
 If you have any questions or concerns, please call the TIAO office at 416-483-1691.

-From Rags to Riches: How Tourism Helped Rebuild Greece’s Economy
+Transformational Tourism - How Tourism Helped Rebuild Greece’s Economy

 Victor Maligoudis, Consul General, Consulate General of Greece

 The power of tourism is undeniably one of the most effective ways to drive growth in the economy.
 Learn how Greece used tourism as an economic driver to rebuild their country and rejuvenate their community.
 Join the Consulate General of Greece as they discuss sustainable tourism and the challenges, complexities, and risk management of dealing with wild fires.
 This session will provide delegates with insights on how these lessons from Greece can be applied to the Ontario tourism industry.